The Impact of Vanuatu’s Cyclone: It’s Bad, Very Bad

 Reports from the shelter “cluster,” an interagency working group, state that only 8,000 tarps in total have been distributed in Vanuatu.
 Although it’s been almost three weeks since the cyclone, only 50% of families who need a tarp now have one.

 But tarps won’t meet the real shelter and water needs of the islands.
 People on Tongoa have run out of emergency water supplies and desperately need roofs on their houses with gutters, so they can collect rainwater before the dry season starts next month.
 It is not as easy as it is in America, where most of the population can hire a specialist like 99Roofers to come and fix everything in a few days.
-They need the materials before the local builders can start anything.
+They would do it themselves if working at heights was safer and they had the right materials.
+If there was a professional roofing company, they would likely use various safety supplies like mobile platforms and ladders (see examples on platformsandladders.com/mobile-platforms/ or similar sites) while working at a height, hence ensuring their safety.
+Since the availability of such services might be scarce, the local builders need the appropriate materials before they can start anything.

 Ask most aid people what the problem is and they are quick to blame the government.
 But in fact, none of the big international groups have even tried to purchase lumber, tin for roofs or piping for gutters.
 The cargo ship I took to Tongoa was mostly empty.